Alexander Rončević's HYROX training secrets - straight from his coach

 From competitors to training partners

-He quickly recognised that Rončević’s potential was massive, though untamed and raw.
-“I quickly recognised that Alex had significant potential, both physically and mentally,” says Lousa, “but his technique, efficiency and especially his running needed considerable improvement.
+He quickly recognized that Rončević’s potential was massive, though untamed and raw.
+“I quickly recognized that Alex had significant potential, both physically and mentally,” says Lousa, “but his technique, efficiency and especially his running needed considerable improvement.
 We immediately clicked and developed a mutual respect for each other’s character and personality.”

 About the coach: From Commander of a special police forces unit to HYROX expert